rubatopy/rubato/CONTRIBUTING.md

-make all # Run all tests and linting make # same as make all make test # Run all tests make test-rub # Run tests that need Rubato initialized make test-sdl # Run tests that need SDL make test-no-rub # Run tests that don't need Rubato initialized
+make all # Run all tests and linting make # same as make all make test # Run all tests make silicon-test # Run all tests, but build with the CYTHONIZE_CDRAW compiler option.
+Use this if `make test` raises compiler errors. make test-rub # Run tests that need Rubato initialized make test-sdl # Run tests that need SDL make test-no-rub # Run tests that don't need Rubato initialized